VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrocomsol_set_freqbands_comsol

-    This processtrak step opens a COMSOL file and sets the frequency bands for the multisweep study.
+    This ProcessTrak step opens a COMSOL file and sets the frequency bands for the multisweep study.

     :param dc\:dest: |dest|
     :param dc\:measident: |measident|